ravedaymond/obsidian-templates/README.md

 All templates utilize a UID (unique identifier) value that follows the [Zettelkasten](#Zettelkasten) method of storing information.
 This value is stored in the metadata of each template as the `uid` key, with it's value being a formatted date-time value (`YYYYMMDDHHmmss`).

+Feel free to open an issue for suggestions or if there are any problems found with existing templates.

 All files are subject to change.

 ## Obsidian Links